Home

 How many reps should one sales manager have?

 Around seven.
 That's the span of control at which a genuine weekly 1:1 with every rep is physically achievable.
 Beyond that, the coaching cadence collapses for arithmetic reasons, no matter how committed the manager is.
-If you want coaching to happen, resource the span that allows it.

 Where to Start